-The Berlin Philharmonic, founded as a self-governing orchestra in 1882, is one of the world’s most important ensembles.
+The Berliner Philharmoniker, founded in 1882 as an independent orchestra, has long been one of the world’s most important musical ensembles.

-During an orchestra assembly on 21 June 2015, Kirill Petrenko was elected chief conductor designate by a large majority of the members of the Berlin Philharmonic, succeeding Simon Rattle.
+Kirill Petrenko was elected the new chief conductor of the Berliner Philharmoniker by a large majority in an orchestra meeting in June 2015.
 He takes up office at the beginning of the 2019/20 season.

 The Berliner Philharmoniker Foundation is supported by the State of Berlin and the Federal Government, as well as by Deutsche Bank’s generous commitment as main sponsor.